aws/aws-for-fluent-bit/troubleshooting/debugging.md

 If you experience these errors, the key is to look for [messages that indicate log loss](#how-do-i-tell-if-fluent-bit-is-losing-logs).
 These errors matter when they cause impact.

 Users often ask us what is a "typical" rate of these errors.
 Please see, the [Case Studies Warning](#🚨-warning-🚨), there is not necessarily a "typical" rate.
-However, the following examples from our S3 stability tests may be interesting.
+We want to be clear that we've seen test runs where the error rate was higher than is shown in these screenshots.

-The specific test cases involve [40 tasks](https://github.com/aws/firelens-datajet/blob/stability-wip/apps/firelens-stability/collections/ecs-firelens-stability-tests/s3-stability/case-config.json) sending at [30 MB/s](https://github.com/aws/firelens-datajet/blob/stability-wip/apps/firelens-stability/collections/ecs-firelens-stability-tests/s3-stability/cases/s3-throughput-30mbps.json) via one Fluent Bit [S3 output](https://github.com/aws/firelens-datajet/blob/stability-wip/apps/firelens-stability/templates/s3-fargate-v04-05-2023/fluent-bit.conf).
+These specific test cases involve [40 tasks](https://github.com/aws/firelens-datajet/blob/stability-wip/apps/firelens-stability/collections/ecs-firelens-stability-tests/s3-stability/case-config.json) sending at [30 MB/s](https://github.com/aws/firelens-datajet/blob/stability-wip/apps/firelens-stability/collections/ecs-firelens-stability-tests/s3-stability/cases/s3-throughput-30mbps.json) via one Fluent Bit [S3 output](https://github.com/aws/firelens-datajet/blob/stability-wip/apps/firelens-stability/templates/s3-fargate-v04-05-2023/fluent-bit.conf).

 ![Rate of broken connection errors for one task sending to S3](images/broken_connection_errors_one_task.png)